mikehardy/jetifier/README.md

 *Inspiration:* this jetify command was based on [an idea](https://gist.github.com/janicduplessis/df9b5e3c2b2e23bbae713255bdb99f3c) from @janicduplessis - thank you Janic!

+## Troubleshooting

+Unfortunately jetifier can't solve all your problems.
+Here are some reasons it could fail:

+1. You have a dependency that packages things in violation of Android packaging rules, like including an extra AndroidManifest.xml or similar: <https://github.com/acaziasoftcom/react-native-bottomsheet/pull/23> - this will lead to dex merger issues about duplicate entries.
+Open pull requests with the libraries that do this.
+1. You have a dependency that does not allow overrides of compileSdk, so you can't set the compileSdk to 28 as AndroidX requires: <https://github.com/razorpay/react-native-razorpay/pull/201>.
+This can lead to errors in resource merger where styles reference unknown attributes.
+Open pull requests with the libraries that do this

+So far there has not been a case of `npx jetify` failing that wasn't based in an error in a library, so if you have a problem please examine the error and the dependency very closely and help the libraries with fixes.

 ## Contributing

 Please feel free to pull requests or log issues, especially to update versions if I somehow fail to notice an update.
 Thanks!